PhlipArima.com

 By Phlip Arima

-at the corner where cigarette filters cover the pavement
+On the corner where cigarette filters cover the pavement

 and little girls stoop to look through car windows